 Chapter 9: Economics of religion

-Robert J. Stonebraker Economists hold nothing too sacred to invade with supply and demand curves, not even matters of faith.
+9 Economics of religion Robert J. Stonebraker Economists hold nothing too sacred to invade with supply and demand curves, not even matters of faith.
 Religion may not be bought and sold like ﬁsh and chips, but there are parallels.
 It is a diﬀerentiated commodity that is produced and consumed in a competitive marketplace.
 Consumers make choices about which brands of religion to consume and how much religion to consume.
 Some of us choose to ‘believe’, and others not.
 Some of us choose to be Catholic, others Baptist, others Muslim.
 What factors drive those choices?
 Is it the hand of God, or is it the hand of economics?
 Religion is supplied and marketed by ﬁrms called churches, or maybe synagogues or mosques.
 Each must choose production technologies, set prices and deal with free-riders.
 How are these choices made?
 They must compete among themselves as well as with secular ﬁrms for the time, attention and ﬁnancial support of potential adherents.
 How do they compete and what determines which will prosper and which will not?
 Section 1 of this chapter considers the demand for religion and how it can be analysed in terms of such traditional economic factors as scarcity, opportunity cost, prices of related goods and capital stocks.
 Section 2 analyses supply-side issues with a particular emphasis on how providers of religious goods and services cope with endemic free-rider issues.
-Section 3 explores the problems of risk and uncertainty in religious choice and Section 4 concludes by looking at how competition and government regulation shape...
+Section 3 explores the problems of risk and uncertainty in religious choice and Section 4 concludes by looking at how competition...

 You are not authenticated to view the full text of this chapter or article.